vinirossa/software-engineering/design-patterns.md

 ### Composite

-A tree structure of composite objects and simple leaves.
+A tree structure of composite objects and leaf objects.

 > Composite pattern works better with abstractions that can be hierarchically organized.